-Figure 3.4: Gaussian and super Gaussian fits for beam projections.
+Figure 3.4: Gaussian and super Gaussian fits for the horizontal and vertical beam projections.
 The beam images is background subtracted image and taken when quadrupole magnets are turned off.
 Left image is Gaussian fit and right image is super Gaussian fit.